dallasbrittany/CodePoetry/readme.txt

 It's about time people realized computer science and creativity mix well.

 Also, I don't claim that these are good, either as poems or as code..! ;) But they were fun to write, which is what I was going for.
 Try it out yourself.

+If you don't have Python 2.7 installed, you can run a lot of the code here: http://www.tutorialspoint.com/execute_python_online.php